john-sandall/democracy-hackathon/Fake_news/README.md

 ## Ideas to get you started
 - - -
 #### Perform analysis on the existing data set
+- Is there any way we can validate the truthfulness of objective statements made in tweets.
 - Sentiment analysis of tweets by party/topic/constituency using [NLP libraries](https://elitedatascience.com/python-nlp-libraries)
 - Frequency of tweets by topic or key words (over time)
 - Network analysis - who retweets who and what can it tell us?